-ACTIVITY 2022-010: This activity would allow the AHA to award project-based voucher units to a property owned by a single-asset entity (S.A.E.) of the AHA without engaging in a selection process.
-Currently, the AHA must open a Request for Proposals (RFP) to all interested owners when it awards PBV units.
-This process requires a significant amount of staff time to prepare the RFP, receive and organize proposals for review, score proposals, notify owners of the outcome, and track awards until execution of contract.
-This would allow the AHA to award vouchers without the RFP to units in the AHA's portfolio that qualify for PBV after conducting a Subsidy Layering Review, ensuring the property is compliant with

-HUD's site selection requirements, and having a 3rd party conduct HQS inspections of the units.
+ACTIVITY 2022-010: This activity allows the AHA to award project-based voucher units to a property owned by a single-asset entity (S.A.E.) of the AHA without engaging in a selection process.
+This would allow the AHA to award vouchers without the RFP to units in the AHA's portfolio that qualify for PBV after conducting a Subsidy Layering Review, ensuring the property is compliant with HUD's site selection requirements, and having a 3rd party conduct HQS inspections of the units.